 - Do not propagate

 It is not the best time to propagate during a heatwave.
 You want to propagate your plants during a milder, less hostile season.
 First of, when propagating from an existing plant, you want to choose a healthy plant to ensure the most success.
 Propagating from a stressed-out plant that is focused on surviving these harsh conditions may not give you the optimal result you are looking for.
-Pruning and cutting your plant for propagation also introduces more stress to the plant, as it needs to focus on healing and regrowing.
+Pruning and cutting your plant for propagation also introduce more stress to the plant, as it needs to focus on healing and regrowing.